agahkarakuzu/myelin-meta-analysis/_site/content/intro.md

 <br>

 ---
-**A bit more about this Jupyter Notebook**
+**A bit more about this Jupyter Book**

-The main idea for this Jupyter Notebook is to let you interactively explore our dataset.
+The main idea for this Jupyter Book is to let you interactively explore our dataset.
 For this reason, in the next pages you will find brief descriptions of what has been done, but the figures (realized with [plotly](https://plotly.com)) are the main content.
 You will not find sections discussing or interpreting these results: for that, please check the [preprint](https://www.biorxiv.org/content/10.1101/2020.07.13.200972v2).

 ---